 - Pay and wages.

-How does ACAS help enforce employment law?
+How does Acas help enforce employment law?

-ACAS works to help employers avoid large-scale industrial disputes by preventing or solving problems before they become larger disputes, such as strikes.
+Acas was established to help businesses find solutions, improve organisational performance, solve disputes, and promote good practices in workplaces.
+The organisation works to help employers avoid large-scale industrial disputes by preventing or solving problems before they become larger disputes, such as strikes.

-Advisory Conciliation and Arbitration Service (ACAS) enforces employment law by providing free impartial advice and guidance on:
+Acas helps businesses enforce employment law by providing free impartial advice and guidance on:

-- Best practices, rules and policies,
+- Best employment law practices, rules, and policies.

 - Working with employees to resolve workplace conflicts.